SSL Inspection

 1. Custom Implementations: Some applications or custom implementations of SSL/TLS might not adhere to current standards.
 These applications can be particularly sensitive to changes in the encryption pathway, leading to connection issues or failures.

 2. Encrypted Protocols Inside SSL/TLS: Some services tunnel other encrypted protocols within SSL/TLS.
-SSL inspection devices might not be able to correctly process or re-encrypt these nested protocols, causing failures or data corruption.
+SSL inspection devices might be unable to correctly process or re-encrypt these nested protocols, causing failures or data corruption.

 3. We have seen interference with the download process where the files can be corrupted on download.

-Threatlocker may function without its traffic being excluded from SSL inspection, however, based on our experience, there is a possibility that customers using certain firewalls may need to exclude traffic to/from *.threatlocker.com from SSL inspection.
-If preferred, specific hosts can be excluded - apps.threatlocker.com, api.{instance}.threatlcoker.com, core.threatlocker.com, updates.threatlocker.com, corecdn.threatlocker.com, upload.threatlocker.com.
+ThreatLocker® may function without its traffic being excluded from SSL inspection.
+However, based on our experience, there is a possibility that customers using certain firewalls may need to exclude traffic to/from *.threatlocker.com from SSL inspection.
+If preferred, specific hosts can be excluded - apps.threatlocker.com, api.{instance}.threatlocker.com, core.threatlocker.com, updates.threatlocker.com, corecdn.threatlocker.com, upload.threatlocker.com.

 Was this article helpful?